CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 **AAS:** Automated and Autonomous Systems (including what is called an A.I. in various degrees of automation & autonomy).

-**PID**: for Proportional–Integral–Derivative controller (PID controller, or three-term controller)- a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control. **PID-AAS** an AAS mostly built on PID controllers.
+**PID**: for Proportional–Integral–Derivative controller (PID controller, or three-term controller)- a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control. **PID-AAS:** an AAS mostly built on PID controllers.

 **AI**: too loosely defined term- here it is used in the context of an "Inventor-AI", that was trained by its creator over 2 months using thousands of data sets including words and images, in order to produce increasingly complex concepts.
-The Inventor-AI ended up designing blueprints for objects doing functions, about which its creator _**had not previously introduced any specific background** (now we have your attention). **AI-AAS** an AAS of that particular self-learning & creating kind.
+The Inventor-AI ended up designing blueprints for objects doing functions, about which its creator _**had not previously introduced any specific background** (now we have your attention)._ **AI-AAS:** an AAS of that particular self-learning & creating kind.

 **NPI:** Natural Person NP (as referred to in UK Patent Law) and/or Individual I (as referred to in US Patent Law).